ofiwg/libfabric/README.md

 --with-valgrind=<directory>
 ```

-Directory where valgrind is installed.
-If valgrind is found, then valgrind
+Directory where Valgrind is installed.
+If Valgrind is found, then Valgrind
 annotations are enabled.
 This may incur a performance penalty.

 ```